hoomano/mojodex/docs/index.md

 Mojodex is an open-source digital assistant platform to help companies and individuals build their own AI-powered assets.

+It's a complete platform to build, deploy and manage your very own digital assistants.

 It is designed to be __task-oriented__, __configurable__, and __personalizable__.
 Mojodex is API-centric, allowing for easy integration with other tools and is available as a web application, mobile application, and Chrome extension.

 > 🌟 __Our motivation is to help in creating a baseline on how to create enterprise level agents__